-Integration of gender perspective in the defence sector is becoming increasingly important every day.
-Equally, gender dimension in protection of civilians in conflicts and military operations are becoming of particular importance nowadays.
+The integration of gender perspectives in the defence sector is becoming increasingly important.
+Equally, gender dimensions in the protection of civilians during conflicts and military operations are becoming of particular importance.
 Therefore, promoting gender equality in the armed forces, and other defence units, requires changes in the institutional culture, together with innovative and transformative actions, both globally and in Georgia.

-The Ministry of Defence of Georgia (MoD) plays a major role in terms of implementing the Women, Peace and Security agenda.
-Despite progress made towards empowering women, the Ministry’s Organizational Climate Assessment (2019) and Participatory Gender Audit (2021) provided evidence that female representation in the country’s Defence Forces remains low, which acts alongside the barriers that affect full and equal career advancement opportunities for women.
+The Ministry of Defence of Georgia (MoD) plays a significant role in implementing the Women, Peace and Security Agenda.
+Despite progress made towards empowering women, the Ministry’s Organizational Climate Assessment (2019) and Participatory Gender Audit (2021) provided evidence that female representation in the country’s defence forces remains low, which acts alongside the barriers that affect the full and equal career advancement opportunities for women.

-The workshop was held within the framework of the UN Women project ¬– “Accelerating Implementation of the Women, Peace and Security Agenda in Georgia”, supported by the Conflict, Stability and Security Fund of the UK Government.
+The workshop was held within the framework of the UN Women project – “Accelerating Implementation of the Women, Peace and Security Agenda in Georgia” – and supported by the Conflict, Stability and Security Fund of the UK Government.